Rudolf V. Perina: Vienna, Belgrade and the Dayton Accord

 From 1989 to 1992, Perina was deputy chairman of the U.S. Delegation to the Vienna negotiations on Confidence and Security Building Measures in Europe (CSBM), held under auspices of the Organization for Security and Cooperation in Europe (OSCE).

 From 1993 to 1996, he was Chief of Mission at the U.S. Embassy in Belgrade, Serbia with the title of Charge d’Affaires and worked with a downsized staff.
 The country was under UN sanctions, and extreme inflation had forced the country to depend on the black market.
 Embassy matters were all handled on a cash basis: Perina describes having tens of thousands of dollars driven in from Budapest, Hungary in an unguarded car so as not to arouse suspicion from the gangs who then ruled the streets.

 Perina worked with Richard Holbrooke as liaison to Serbian President Slobodan Milosevic during the negotiations to end the Yugoslav conflict.
 (Some considered Holbrooke's work to have merited the Nobel Peace Prize later.)
 They had a dozen meetings with the Serbian ruler with others around, then met him one on one because they found him more engaging in that capacity.
 Perina saw a "genuine lack of compassion that was truly frightening" and said that this feeling extended to his treatment of his countrymen, the Serbs.
 Perina also participated in the talks held in Dayton, Ohio, to which he credits Milosevic's assent, although mostly for self-serving purposes: The leader thought he would gain respectability in the international community and sanctions would be lifted.
 Perina also met with Ibrahim Rugova, the elected president of the Republic of Kosovo, whom along with Macedonia's Kiro Gligorov Perina found to be the most impressive leaders in the former Yugoslavia.

-Perina served as Senior Deputy Assistant Secretary of State for European and Canadian Affairs; in 1996–97 the majority of his time was spent helping to execute the Dayton Accords from Washington DC while John Kornblum travelled to implement them.
+Perina served as Senior Deputy Assistant Secretary of State for European and Canadian Affairs; in 1996–97 the majority of his time was spent helping to execute the Dayton Accords from Washington, D.C. while John Kornblum travelled to implement them.
 This included the outer wall of sanctions that enraged the Serbs and did not satisfy Kosovar Albanians (They would form the Kosovo Liberation Army.)
 As the former USSR was now handled by the Office of Newly Independent States (NIS) and not the European bureau, the other third of Perina's time was spent on helping to expand NATO, which he said he felt ambivalence towards: The powerful organization did not help integrate the Russians into Europe and damaged the US's relationship to Russia.
 He has said "I fear the way we handled revanchism made it a self-fulfulling prophecy."
 He saw and was shocked by Sarajevo at the end of the war, which described as "miles and miles of just rubble."
 Perina has said European and Canadian Affairs was one of his least favorite because it was so bureaucratic and based in the US capital.